colonyos/pycolonies/README.md

                       colonyid,
                       "echo",
                       ["arg"],
-                      "Python function that returns it input as output", executor_prvkey)
+                      "Python function that returns its input as output", executor_prvkey)
 ```